-In this phase of the testing, test cells are mounted with two metal samples, one acting as the 'Test' or 'Working' electrode and the other as the 'Counter' electrode.
-The test assembly is allowed to sit under open circuit conditions with no power applied while the Test sample is monitored by the potentiostat for voltage and current changes as it responds to the presence of the Counter sample.
-For all the metals in this study, galvanic changes were very small, most being in the nano-amp ranges.
-Increases in either potential, current or both indicate that the test metal is anodic (less noble) to the counter metal.
-This generally results in a slight increase in potential relative to the test metal's Open Circuit Potential (OCP) along with possible rate increases for base metal recession and passivation as the test metal's selfprotective mechanisms intensify (slightly).
-If the working metal is cathodic to the counter metal, its OCP is somewhat reduced while the rate of passivation decreases.
-Cathodic behavior indicates that the working metal is nobler than the counter metal as the working metal's corrosion protection requirements are relaxed.
-Since no power is applied to the cell during this test, no degradation or discoloration on either of the exposed surfaces takes place (generally), at least for the four noble metals evaluated during these studies.
-For galvanic coupling pairs, 6 to 20 independent test runs were conducted for each metal-to-metal configuration.
-This included many 'test repeats' in order to obtain the necessary degree of accuracy throughout the averaging and analysis process.
+In this phase of the testing, test cells were mounted with two metal samples, one acting as the 'Test' or 'Working' electrode and the other as the 'Counter' electrode.
+The test assembly is allowed to sit under open circuit conditions with no power applied while potential and current changes associated with the Test sample are monitored as it responds to the presence of the Counter sample over time.
+For all the metals in this study, galvanic potential changes were very small, most being in the nano-amp ranges.
+Observed increases in either potential, current or both indicate that the Test metal is anodic to the Counter metal (less noble).
+Increases in galvanic potential are typically relative to the Test metal's Open Circuit Potential (OCP).
+Such increases are also often accompanied with slight increases in the rates for base metal recession and passivation as the Test metal's self-protective mechanisms intensify (slightly).
+If the Working metal is cathodic to the Counter metal, the galvanic potential drops below the Test metal's OCP while the rate of passivation decreases.
+Cathodic behavior indicates that the Working metal is nobler than the Counter metal as the Working metal's corrosion protection requirements are relaxed.
+Since no power is applied to the cell during this test, no degradation on either of the exposed surfaces takes place (generally), at least for the noble metals evaluated during these studies.
+For galvanic coupling pairs, 4 to 12 independent test runs were conducted for each metal-to-metal pair during the primary testing phase.
+In addition, many 'test repeats' were conducted in order to obtain the necessary degree of accuracy throughout the averaging and analysis process.